-- REFCOUNT Each file's link reference count is equal to the number of path names that reference it. - NOORPHANEDFILES Each DLMD data block has a positive link or open instance count.
-Files with a link count of zero must exist in the Orphan database. - NOORPHANEDBLOCKS Each data page has an associated DLMD block. - HARDLINKUSESDLMD If and only if a file has a link reference count greater than one, then it uses DLMD. - PAGESMATCHSIZE A file has no data pages with an index greater than or equal to $\left\lceil \frac{FileSize}{TransferUnit} \right\rceil$. - LASTPAGEMATCHESSIZE If there is page at index $\lfloor \frac{FileSize}{TransferUnit} \rfloor$, then it is no larger than $FileSize \mod TransferUnit$ bytes.
+- REFCOUNT Each file's link reference count is equal to the number of path names that reference it. - NOORPHANEDFILES Each data-local meta-data block has a positive link count or open instance reference count.
+If the link count is zero, then an entry for this file must exist in the Orphan database. - NOORPHANEDBLOCKS Each data page in the Data database has an associated data-local meta-data block. - HARDLINKUSESDLMD If and only if a file has a link reference count greater than one, then it uses data-local meta-data. - PAGESMATCHSIZE A file has no data pages with an index greater than or equal to $\left\lceil \frac{FileSize}{TransferUnit} \right\rceil$ . - LASTPAGEMATCHESSIZE If there is page at index $\lfloor \frac{FileSize}{TransferUnit} \rfloor$ , then it is no larger than $FileSize \mod TransferUnit$ bytes.